chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 Provision the other nodes in the high availability cluster before deploying the bastion host.

-Make sure you have all resources either on existing infrastructure or on existing cloud infrastructure (`AWS`/`Azure`/`GoogleCloudPlatform`).
-For Cloud Infrastructure following are supported:
+Ensure all resources are on existing or cloud infrastructure (`AWS`/`Azure`/`GoogleCloudPlatform`).
+For Cloud Infrastructure, the following are supported:

 ### AWS